Alabama Chinese Drywall Litigation Attorneys

 Thousands of homes throughout Alabama and the United States may have been constructed with defective drywall, sheetrock or synthetic gypsum.
 Many of these products were manufactured in China, but some were produced in the United States, Europe and other parts of the world.

 This defective drywall emits unpleasant sulphur gases which are destructive to wiring and cooling components, can drastically affect the value of your home, and can even cause health problems.
-At McCallum Hoaglund Cook & Irby, LLP, we help people recover compensation for the hardships caused by the installation of defective Chinese drywall.
+At McCallum Hoaglund & Irby, LLP, we help people recover compensation for the hardships caused by the installation of defective Chinese drywall.

 Contact us today to speak with a highly-qualified Alabama consumer protection lawyer.

 Is There Defective Chinese Drywall in Your Home?